katriendg/aio-cert-manager/docs/certs-tls-bundles-doc.md

 When using public CAs from known vendors, these Root CAs are typically distributed with OS and are stored in the computer's trust store.
 However, when using private or self-signed CAs, a manual step is required to ensure all clients have an ability to load custom roots of trust.

 In Kubernetes, *trust-manager* is a useful solution for distributing trust.

-, part of but also independent of *cert-manager*, is an interesting solution for distributing trust.
-It can distribute both  default CAs from known vendors and your own roots of trust.
+It can distribute default CAs from known vendors as well as your own roots of trust.
 Read more about *trust-manager* [here](https://cert-manager.io/docs/trust/trust-manager/).

 Regardless of whether you use *trust-manager* or not, you will typically end up distributing the Root CA distribution via a ConfigMap, which is then mounted onto Pods (applications) that require TLS connectivity to servers.
 These ConfigMaps, often referred to as Trust Bundles, may contain one or more root CAs.